TanakaShumba/cloud-security-checker/README.md

-# Cloud Security Config Checker
+# cloud-security-checker

-## Description
+## Purpose
-A Python script that simulates checking cloud service configurations for common security misconfigurations.
+Checks cloud service configurations for common security misconfigurations.

+## Features
+- Key features and functionalities of the project

+## Installation / Usage
-## How to Run
+- How to install and run the project
-python cloud_checker.py
+- Example usage if applicable

+## Tech Stack
+- Python, Libraries, Tools used

+## Notes
+- Any special notes or warnings